-After exploring the Golden Circle, we set off on an epic road trip towards the northwestern area of Iceland, where the Westfjords are.
+After exploring the Golden Circle, we set off on an epic road trip the Western fjords of Iceland.
 This area of Iceland is also known as “Iceland’s Best Kept Secret”.
-Come find out what Iceland off the beaten track is like, from the small towns, to the epic viewpoints and stunning beaches.
-The Westfjords is one of the most beautiful regions to see in Iceland, with some of the main points of interest to see and places to visit in the country.
-Read on and watch the video for more!
+Come on this Westfjords adventure to find out what Iceland off the beaten track is like; from the small towns, to the epic viewpoints and stunning beaches.
+The Westfjords is one of the most beautiful regions of Iceland, with some of the main points of interest to see and places to visit in the country.
+Read on and watch the video to find out the best things to do and places to see in the Westfjords of Iceland!

 The Westfjords is a large peninsula in northwestern Iceland, it covers approximately a 22,000 square kilometre area, with a population of around 10,000.
 This is due the very mountainous and jagged coastline, which make communication by land very difficult.
 The lack of flat land also limits the potential for agriculture, which makes fishing the primary industry and vital for the local economy.
 The weather in the Westfjords is very variable, ranging from sun, rain, wind, heat and cold all in the same day.
 You can check out here my packing list for advice on what to bring.